-4. Discussion and possible action to recommend approval of an update to SEAGO's Procurement - Purchasing Policy
+5. Discussion and possible action to recommend approval of an update to SEAGO's Procurement - Purchasing Policy

-Randy Heiss explained that SEAGO staff seem to be writing purchase orders for just about everything we are purchasing these days because of inflation.
+Randy Heiss explained that SEAGO staff seems to be writing purchase orders for just about everything we are purchasing these days because of inflation.
 The current policy has not been updated since 2011.
 He spoke with staff and they agreed that raising the purchase order threshold would reduce work for all staff.
 The proposed changes are in the packet; there is a mark-up copy showing the changes and a clean copy.
-Derek Rapier stated they recently went through a similar action in Greenlee County and supports the action.